qnixnet/symfony_docker/README.md

 We have the following *docker-compose* built images:

 * `nginx`: The Nginx webserver container in which the application volume is mounted.
-* `php`: The PHP-FPM container in which the application volume is mounted too.
+* `app`: The PHP-FPM container in which the application volume is mounted too.
 * `postgres`: The Postgres database container.
-* `redis`: The Redis server container.